 The development of the CAD test is detailed in a series of papers published on the CAA website which can be found on the following links:

 A CAD test can be carried out without undergoing a full medical examination and if you know that you may have an issue with colour vision, it is suggested that you have a CAD test prior to the rest of your medical.
 Up to certain defined levels of colour vision deficiency are considered acceptable for unrestricted Class 1 and 2 medical certification.
 CAD tests can also be carried out for Class 3 certification, however note that stricter standards apply and applicants must demonstrate ‘normal trichromacy’.
 Following your assessment, you will be given documentation of your results.

-Appointments can be arranged by calling 07561 453465.
-The cost of the CAD test is £120 + VAT and assessments are carried out at Heathrow.
+Appointments can be arranged by emailing email@example.com or calling 07561 453465.
+The cost of the CAD test is £135 + VAT and assessments are carried out at Heathrow.

 Aviation Vision Services Ltd. Registered in England & Wales.
 Company number: 09910546

 Tel: 07561 453465